-So you have hired a new staff member in your optical practice that you're really excited about, and you think they will be a great fit with your current team.
-But then you start hearing grumbles of negative remarks towards the new employee and see them sitting alone as their eat their lunch.
+You just hired a new staff member in your optical practice that you believe will be a great fit with your current team.
+But, how do you make the transition into a new team, office environment, and role better for everyone involved?

 Fitting in at a new job isn't always easy, especially if you're joining a team of people who have been working together for years and already feel like family.
-It can be intimidating, and can ultimately lead to an unhappy work environment.
+It can be intimidating and ultimately lead to an unhappy work environment for everyone.
 It's important to set an example and display an attitude that is welcoming to your new hires in order to achieve success.
-We've got a few ideas that will hopefully lead to better planning and a happy ever after in your practice.
+We've got a few ideas that will hopefully lead to better planning and a solid team dynamic in your practice.

 6 Tips for Hanging On to Your Newest Optical Practice Employee